-Susan has been with the MDS Foundation for ten years, originally as Office Manager.
+Susan has been with the MDS Foundation for fourteen years, originally as Office Manager.
 Susan came to the Foundation with 15 years of prior pharmaceutical experience in the Medical and Scientific Affairs, Finance, and Marketing Research areas.
 At the Foundation, Susan oversees all daily business activities, including finances, staffing, and staff projects.
-She works with the MDS Board of Directors and Board Committee members on strategic planning for meeting the ongoing needs of MDS patients and education of MDS health care professionals.
+She works with the MDS Board of Directors and Board Committee members on strategic planning for meeting the ongoing needs of MDS patients and education of MDS healthcare professionals and is currently leading a Foundation Lay Board initiative.